syncMutex/ludo-go/README.md

 1. You need to have python and golang installed on your device.
 2. In your terminal go to the root directory of the game file.
-3. Run "bash setup.sh" and let the installation process complete
+3. Run "bash setup.sh" and let the installation process complete.
+You can stop server install by running "bash setup.sh -noserver".
 4. After that a executable file will be generated in the root directory as "ludo" in linux/mac or "ludo.exe" on windows.

 ### For Online